National Personal Insolvency Index (NPII)

 Type of administration or proceeding under the Bankruptcy Act.

 Registration of a person on the NPII will always be connected to an administration or proceeding under the Bankruptcy Act.
 These currently appear on an NPII extract against the label ‘Administration Type’.
+An administration sub-type will display to indicate if the matter is individual, partnership or joint.

 Bankruptcy